Dates: Thursday 25th April – Tuesday 7th May 2024 (Entebbe to Entebbe)

 Conservation Donation from Wise Birding: £150

-Mammals: African Golden Cat, African Forest Elephant, Demidoff’s Dwarf Galago, Thomas’s Dwarf Galago, Northern Lesser Galago, L’Hoests Monkey, Guezera Colobus, Ashy-Red Colobus, Red-tailed Monkey, Grey-cheeked Mangabey, Blue Monkey, Yellow-backed Duiker, Black-fronted Duiker, African Civet, Rusty-spotted Genet, Side-striped Jackal, Spotted-necked Otter and more!
-Plus numerous bat species.
+Mammals: African Golden Cat, Serval, Lion, African Forest and Savannah Elephants, Demidoff’s Dwarf Galago, Thomas’s Dwarf Galago, Spectacled Lesser Galago, L’Hoests Monkey, Guezera Colobus, Ashy-Red Colobus, Red-tailed Monkey, Grey-cheeked Mangabey, Blue Monkey, East African Potto, Lord Derby’s Anomalure, Black-fronted Duiker, African Civet, Rusty-spotted Genet, Side-striped Jackal, Spotted-necked Otter and more!

 Birds: Although this tour is not focused on birding, we are sure to see a great selection of East African bird species during the afternoons when looking for wildlife.
-Also, on our last full day we will make a specific effort to see Shoebill.
-There is also a possibility of trying for Green-breasted Pitta in Kibale for those interested.
+On our first full day we will make a specific effort to see Shoebill.

 This is a pioneering tour very much focused on trying to see African Golden Cat and other mammals.
 We will also see a good selection of East African birds but our primary focus will be mammals.
 Therefore if you are keen to visit Uganda but are more focused on birding you would be best to join our birder’s tour in July.